College of Liberal Arts and Sciences

 A student seeking academic accommodations should first register with Student Disability Services and then meet privately with the course instructor to make particular arrangements.
 See www.uiowa.edu/~sds/ for more information.

-All CLAS students have, in essence, agreed to the College's Code of Academic Honesty: "I pledge to do my own academic work and to excel to the best of my abilities, upholding the IOWA Challenge.
+All CLAS students or students taking classes offered by CLAS have, in essence, agreed to the College's Code of Academic Honesty: "I pledge to do my own academic work and to excel to the best of my abilities, upholding the IOWA Challenge.
 I promise not to lie about my academic work, to cheat, or to steal the words or ideas of others; nor will I help fellow students to violate the Code of Academic Honesty."
 Any student committing academic misconduct is reported to the College and placed on disciplinary probation or may be suspended or expelled (CLAS Academic Policies Handbook).

 CLAS Final Examination Policies

-The final examination schedule for each class is announced around the fifth week of the semester by the Registrar.
+The final examination schedule for each class is announced by the Registrar generally by the tenth day of classes.
 Final exams are offered only during the official final examination period.
 No exams of any kind are allowed during the last week of classes.
 All students should plan on being at the UI through the final examination period.
-Once the Registrar has announced the dates and times of each final exam, the complete schedule will be published on the Registrar's web site.
+Once the Registrar has announced the date, time, and location of each final exam, the complete schedule will be published on the Registrar's web site and will be shared with instructors and students.
+It is the student's responsibility to know the date, time, and place of a final exam.

 Making a Suggestion or a Complaint